rafayak1/Machine_Learning_App/README.md

 ###  Download the python file from GitHub repo

-Download and unzip contents from https://github.com/dataprofessor/eda-app/archive/main.zip
+Download the python file  from https://github.com/rafayak1/Machine_Learning_App

 ### Make sure to download all the necessary libraries (refer to the imported libraries in the app.py file) in your machine before running this app